 There are several reasons why bankruptcy may suit your situation better than a consumer proposal:

-- You have few assets to lose, or you may have accepted the idea of letting a significant asset go.
+- You have few assets to lose, or you may have accepted letting a significant asset go.
 If you have an expensive vehicle or large home, you may be relieved to be rid of this asset which created financial trouble for you.

 - You have little income and are not expecting a significant increase in income.
 Your payments are based on your income and what you own, so if both are low, bankruptcy may be cheaper than filing a consumer proposal.
 By contrast, if your average surplus income exceeds $200/month, your bankruptcy could be extended an extra year, from nine to 21 months.

 - Your income is uncertain.
-If you do not have a secure job and/or family commitments, you may not want to commit to the fixed monthly payments involved in a consumer proposal.
+If you do not have a secure job or family commitments, you may not want to commit to the fixed monthly payments involved in a consumer proposal.

 - You want the fastest process possible.
-In most situations, a bankruptcy will be finished sooner than a consumer proposal.
-There is relief in knowing your financial concerns will end soon.
+In most situations, bankruptcy will be finished sooner than a consumer proposal.
+There is relief in knowing your financial concerns will end quickly.